 A deposit fee of 0.1% for etransfer (3k limit), a USD conversion fee of 0.2%, and a 0.16% post limit order fee to buy XMR, and a flat network fee to withdraw.
 In total, that’s 0.46% as a maker and a 0.56% fee as a taker.
 You can use Etana to forgo the deposit fee, but I’m unsure if Etana has its own fees and it does require KYC.
 A wire transfer requires being in-persona which might have its own fees; it does for my business account!

 My own results for the etransfer deposit method are:

 - XMR/USD = 285.48

 - a etransfer of 3,000 CAD becomes 2,970 CAD converted to 2,359.45 USD bought 8.2648521800 XMR withdrew and received 8.25152 XMR

 - Fee = 3,000 - 8.25152 * 285.48 * 1.25625 = 40.72… = 1.3574%

 Make sure to set the limit order one cent less than market with post selected unless you are treating it as a security.

 The etransfer deposit fee took the largest chunk!
 I’ll have to test the other methods to compare.

-Depositing XLM only incurs network fees.
+Transferring XLM to Kraken was free.
 Selling to USD has a 0.16% fee for a post limit order, and a post limit order on XMR is another 0.16%.
-That’s 0.34% as a 2x maker and 0.52% as a 2x taker.
+So this method would result in fees of 1.32% for makers to 2.03% for takers.